stephenhouser/tdreplica-docker/README.md

 # Requirements

-* `buddy-bbpress-starter` needs to be 'built' and the image available before any of this will work.
+* [buddy-bbpress-starter](https://github.com/stephenhouser/buddy-bbpress-starter) needs to be 'built' and the image available before any of this will work.

+* [tdreplica-theme](https://github.com/stephenhouser/tdreplica-theme) is used as the WordPress theme.
+The current `master` branch is pulled at creation time.
+NOTE: `wp-cli` does some funny stuff with directory names when pulling from tagged versions of GitHub repositories.
+That means, things won't work correctly if you specify a tag and not master!

 * `.env` file with `DB_PASSWORD=` must also exist.
 This is MariaDB's root password.
 It is used by the WordPress install to create tables and access the data.
+It is never checked in to git!

 ## Playbook